 - Windows Host (tested on Windows XP)

-- Click run_portable_ubuntu.bat from the Portable_Ubuntu Folder on your USB device to launch Portable Ubuntu
+- Click run_portable_ubuntu.bat from the Portable_Ubuntu folder on your USB device to launch Ubuntu.

-That's all there is to it!
-You should now see a Top edge panel taskbar for which you can run your Ubuntu applications from within Windows (sharing the same desktop)
+If all went well, you should now see a top edge panel taskbar which you can use to run your Ubuntu applications from within Windows.
+Essentially allowing you to run Ubuntu alongside Windows.